patrickdas/patrickdas.github.io/_pages/research.md

 ---
 ## Manuscripts and Papers

-- *Tracing the Areality of Numeral Classifier Constructions in the Eastern Himalayan Region*.
-(Submitted to Himalayan Linguistics)
+- (Submitted) *Tracing the Areality of Numeral Classifier Constructions in the Eastern Himalayan Region*.
+Himalayan Linguistics.

-- *Submitted* **Das, Patrick.** *Beyond Hill and Valley: A Sociogeographic Analysis of Argument Coding Complexity in the Eastern Himalayan Region*.
+- (Submitted) **Das, Patrick.** *Beyond Hill and Valley: A Sociogeographic Analysis of Argument Coding Complexity in the Eastern Himalayan Region*.
 Journal of Linguistic Geography.

 ---